Jammy2211/PyAutoLens/docs/overview/overview_3_modeling.rst

 lens model parameter estimates with errors non-linear samples and the visualization of the best-fit lens model inferred by the search so far.

 The fit above returns a ``Result`` object, which includes lots of information on the lens model.

-Below, we print the maximum log likelihood model inferred, but the result object contains full posterior information!
+Below we print the maximum log likelihood model inferred.

 .. code-block:: bash